Watch CBS News

 Leaf-peepers flood New Hampshire trails creating unsafe conditions 02:24

-FRANCONIA, N.H. - A crush of leaf-peepers and tourists descended on popular New Hampshire hiking spots on the holiday weekend, creating unsafe conditions at the height of foliage season, witnesses and law enforcement say.
+FRANCONIA, N.H. - A crush of leaf-peepers and tourists descended on popular New Hampshire hiking spots during the holiday weekend, creating unsafe conditions at the height of foliage season, witnesses and law enforcement say.

 Tamara Breau is an experienced hiker who went with friends to Artist's Bluff Trail on Saturday.
 With rain in the forecast for Sunday, it appeared many had the same idea.